-The ancient land of Karabakh is as an important civilization center in Azerbaijan.
-There is a great amount of Azerbaijan monuments on the territory of Karabakh.
-These are fortress, mosques, monasteries and temples, caravansaries, bridges, baths nad people’s houses.
-In this article we describe five basic monuments of Caucasian Albania.
+The ancient land of Karabakh is an important civilization centre in Azerbaijan.
+There is a large number of monuments on the territory of Karabakh which includes monasteries and temples, churches and mosques, fortress, caravansaries, bridges, baths, and houses.
+In this article, we describe five prominent monuments of Caucasian Albania.

-The Agoglan Monastery Complex
+Agoglan Monastery Complex

 The complex is situated at the river Agoglan in Lachin district.
 Three-naved rectangular basilica in a plan is quite big.
-The two rows from eight squared abutment columns-pylons divide divide internal naves.
+The two rows from eight squared abutment columns-pylons divide internal naves.
 The well-balanced, graceful, rotunda on the thin columns is crowned with the pyramidal marquee.
 It is situated on the hip-roof.
 The monumental basilica is made of solid stone and it blends well with rigorous mountain nature.
-The Agoglan monastery complex dates back to the IX century.
+The Agoglan monastery complex dates back to the 9th century.

-The Hotavank Monastery Complex
+Hotavank Monastery Complex

-The complex is situated in the Vank village of Kelbadjar district.
+The complex is situated in the Vank village of Kalbajar district.
 This complex consists of the basilica, the temple and the chapel.
 The basilica is a hall without internal columns.
 The eastern part of the hall is ended with the semicircular apse with sacristies on each side.
 The well-preserved cathedral was built by the Albanian tzar Ovanes Hachen.

-The Amarass Monastery Complex
+Amaras Monastery Complex

-The com plex is situated in the Sos village of Hodjaven district.
+The complex is situated in the Sos village of Khojavend district.
 The complex consist of a church basilica, an underground part, dwelling and household buildings and stone fortress wall.
 In a plan, the church is rectangular.
-The internal space of a church is divided by four pylons that are situated two in row, on three naves are narrow.
+The internal space of a church is divided by four pylons that are situated two in a row, on three naves are narrow.
 The central nave from the eastern side ends with the altar apse, which is covered with semi cupola.

 The internal yard of the fortress is divided into two sides.
 The first one is a house holding yard, where service buildings and stables are located.
 The second part of the internal yard of the fortress is the church’s yard, where the church is situated.

-The St. Yelisey Temple Complex
+St. Yelisey Temple Complex

 The main temple consists of two parts.
-The first one is a hall that has square form in a plan.
-The internal space is divided by two columns and the pylons into three equal naves and the entral nave is higher.
-They are covered by t he cylindrical vaults.
-On the roof there is a steeple on the four columns.
-Second part of the main temple is a rectangular pray hall.
+The first one is a hall that has a square form in a plan.
+The internal space is divided by two columns and the pylons into three equal naves and the central nave is higher.
+They are covered by the cylindrical vaults.
+On the roof, there is a steeple on the four columns.
+The second part of the main temple is a rectangular pray hall.
 They are six small chapels on the right and the left sides of the main temple.
-The complex dates from the XIV century.

-The Gandzasar Monastery Complex
+Ganjasar Monastery Complex

 Source : Albanian monuments of Karabakh, Baku 1998